 In order to align the interest of executive officers with those of the Corporation's Shareholders, the Board has determined that a minimum share ownership (any combination of Common Shares and DSUs) is appropriate for the executive officers of the Corporation.
 The Chief Executive Officer is required to own shares of the Corporation's common stock which have a fair market value equal to two times the base salary paid to the Chief Executive Officer by the Corporation.
-The Chief Financial Officer is required to own shares of the Corporation's common stock which have a fair market value equal to one time the base salary paid to the Chief Financial Officer by the Corporation.
-The Board does not believe it is necessary to require executive officers to purchase shares on the open market.
+The Chief Financial Officer is required to own shares of the Corporation.
+The Soard does not believe it is necessary to require executive officers to purchase shares on the open market.
 All executive officers are expected to achieve their thresholds within five years of the implementation of, or being subject to, the program.